tibsys/MidiExpress/README.md

-# MidiExpress
+# A MIDI-USB expression pedal for 25 Euros

-MIDIExpress is a MIDI-PC interface originaly designed to connect an expression pedal with only Jack connector to a PC.
+MIDIExpress is a MIDI-PC interface originaly designed to connect an expression pedal to a PC or an iPad using USB.

-Eventually, we decided to create 3 devices:
-- a USB-MIDI expression pedal which can be directly connected to a PC.
-- a Jack-USB device which is able to connect a Jack pedal to a PC.
-- a Jack-DIN device which is able to connect a Jack pedal to a MIDI controller.

-## Current status
+## Current version

-The project is currently under design.
-The proof-of-concept has been realized and we are now designing the first device (USB-MIDI expression pedal).

-- USB-MIDI expression pedal: version 1.0
-- Jack-USB: not started
-- Jack-DIN: not started

-Status updated on 2019-04-15.
+**Version 1.0**

 ## Licensing

 The design and source codes are provided freely under a closed licence.
 It makes you able to implement the whole project for your own usage but not to sell it.

 If you want to use it in a commercial project please contact me at tristan.israel@tibsys.com.

 ## IMPORTANT: USB device PID and VID